BACK

 The next big feature to look for in property management software is the ability to manage and sign documents digitally.
 Digital document signing and management can save you thousands of hours—completing in minutes what takes you days to do manually.

-Make sure the property management software you adopt can tailor eSignatures specifically to your leases and other rental-specific documents—pet addendums, parking agreements, storage rental, and so on.
+Tenants like the convenience of eSignatures, too.
+In our aforementioned Innago survey, 50% of tenants reported they prefer to sign leases online.
+Make sure the property management software you adopt can tailor eSignatures specifically to your leases and other rental-specific documents—pet addendums, parking agreements, storage rentals, and so on.

 Weigh it from the tenant side, too.
 Does it prompt tenants to insert information into the right blanks?
 How easy is it for your least tech-savvy tenants to use?
 Ideally, they should get an email, click a button, and put in their signature.